rakeshsarma/Udacity-FSWD/Movies Project/README.md

 <br>

-*fresh_tomatoes.py*: Contains rewuired HTML, CSS, and other required elemnts to run the code.
+*fresh_tomatoes.py*: Contains required HTML, CSS, and other required elemnts to run the code.